nie-ine/Quick-Installation-Guide---Knora-Salsah-Sipi-GraphDB/README.md

 	 - 	Mac: Go to Docker > Preferences > Advanced
 	 - If images stop running without an explanation, you might need to increase the memory a little bit more.

-### Deployment alternatives
-You can find two alternatives here to perform the deployment.

-1. Fast and recommended alternative: Go to the stable - releases - Folder and follow the instructions in this readme below.
-This alternative will pull all images from Dockerhub and get them up and running.
-2. Slow alternative: To be sure to get the latest version of all parts of the software, you can built all images "from scratch" on your machine as well.
-Stay in the current directory and follow the instructions below.

-#### 1. Fast and recommended alternative, download docker - images from docker - hub
+### 1. Fast and recommended quickstart - choice, download docker - images from docker - hub
  - git clone https://github.com/nie-ine/suite-quickstart.git
  - Map the name sipi to the ip address of localhost. e.g. next to localhost the name sipi should be mapped to the same ip adress as localhost.
  <pre>sudo vi /etc/hosts</pre>